kvgarnet/Proj5_capstone/README.md

 }
 }
 ```
-if you try to create a new actor without complete input, it will thorow a '400' error like:
+if you try to create a new actor without complete input, it will throw a '400' error like:
 ```js
 {
   "error": 400,